 The History of the Shipping Container

-The invention of the shipping container meant that the cargo could be loaded into a container, transported via freight train or lorry to a cargo ship, and loaded onto the ship using a crane – and with no need to unpack and re-pack.
+The invention of the shipping container meant that the cargo could be loaded into a unit, transported via freight train or lorry to a cargo ship, and loaded onto the ship using a crane – and with no need to unpack and re-pack.
 Not only does this save time and effort, but it is also a more secure option.

-McLean purchased a steamship company, which became the first ship to use his invention but the use of shipping containers soon spread throughout the world.
+McLean purchased a steamship company, which became the first ship to use his invention but the use of shipping units soon spread throughout the world.
 This led to the standardisation of the shipping containers – to 10ft, 20ft, and 40ft, and the first international cargo ship left the USA for the Netherlands in April 1966.

 Shipping Containers in the UK

 According to their website, the Port of Felixstowe alone handles over 4 million 20ft or equivalent units each year.
 The Port of Felixstowe is the UK’s busiest port, and their container quay opened in 1968.

 Although they are seen commonly on the UK’s transport network, they can also be useful for other functions:

 - Storage is another common use, built to be robust and protect their contents whilst at sea, on the road, and on rails.
 This means that they are an excellent option for storage.
 We find that some businesses and people will buy a storage container for their own use, and place it on their own land, whereas others will prefer to use a self-storage facility where they can rent a storage container for as long as they need it.